Mike Slingsby – Conversational English Volunteer

 I started volunteering with the City of Canning’s Community Visitors Scheme Program in 2017 and was asked to visit Irene at Seaforth Gardens Age Care in Gosnells whom I continue to support.

-During 2017 I also signed up to volunteer with EdConnect to mentor children at primary schools, which I have been doing so to this day with Bannister Creek Primary School.
+During 2017 I also signed up to volunteer with EdConnect to mentor children at primary schools, which I have been doing to this day with Bannister Creek Primary School.

 In 2018 I became a YPS Activities Volunteer with the City of Canning's “All About Play” program at Cannington Library.